Customer Privacy Notice

-Health status and history, details of treatment and prognosis and medical reports.
+Special Category Data.
+For example, health status and history, details of treatment and prognosis and medical reports.
 (Further details are provided below with regard to the processing we may undertake in relation to this type of information).

 Details of any pre-existing investment, protection or mortgage products and the terms and conditions relating to these.

 The basis upon which our firm will deal with Your Personal Data

 When we speak with you about your requirements, we do so on the basis that both parties are entering a contract for the supply of services.
 In order to perform that contract, and to arrange the products you require, we have the right to use Your Personal Data.
 We also need this in order to be able to provide you with fully and properly personalised advice, tailored to your specific circumstances.